Bira/octopus-carnival/_drafts/wir-mm2-4e-deva.md

 A deva who turns to evil will reincarnate as a rakshasa on their next life.
 Rakshasa have perfect recall when they reincarnate, so this might seem like a good deal to a deva who has grown too attached to its present identity.
-However, even they revile this fate, so they'll try to avoid death and the ensuing transformation.
+However, even they revile this fate, so they would rather avoid death altogether than to undergo the transformation.

 Given their perfect recall, it's possible every rakshasa remembers being a deva.
 I'd say that should a rakshasa redeem itself and become good (or at least